 I am a biographer working now on the story of British manufacturing.
-These are my thoughts on a number of topics: my role as chair at Lincoln Drill Hall and of the Lincoln Book Festival.
-I also write on the plight of refugees, the EU and book reviews.
-My other blogs http://williamsmithwilliams.co.uk talk about my biography of William Smith Williams who was first to recognise the genius of Charlotte Bronte and http://www.philwilliamswriter.co.uk about my books on how the army was supplied in the world wars, Ordnance and War on Wheels
+These are my thoughts on this subject and a number of other topics including my role as chair of the Lincoln Book Festival and former chair of Lincoln Drill Hall.
+My other blogs http://williamsmithwilliams.co.uk talk about my biography of the man who discovered Charlotte Brontë, and http://www.philwilliamswriter.co.uk about my books on how the army was supplied in the world wars, Dunkirk to D Day, Ordnance and War on Wheels

 Saturday, 15 December 2018